DevSensei: PR Workflow Automation

 b) Manual migration: migrate your

-For the settings, use the alternatives from the
+For the settings, use a combination of workflow

 -